 In D&C 59:6, we are taught, “Thou shalt not. . . kill, nor do anything like unto it.”

 While the first part, “thou shalt not kill,” is a familiar commandment, the extension, “like unto it,” encompasses “a variety of life-threatening behaviors that suicidologists identify as suicide equivalents,” according to eom.byu.edu.

 However, our Heavenly Father understands the complexities, challenges, and trials that come with mortality and their effect on our minds and souls.

-In his book The Teachings of Spencer W. Kimball, President Kimball notes, "To commit suicide is a sin if one is normal in his thinking" (Spencer W. Kimball, The Teachings of Spencer W. Kimball, pg.
+In his book The Teachings of Spencer W. Kimball, President Kimball notes, “To [die by] suicide is a sin if one is normal in his thinking” (Spencer W. Kimball, The Teachings of Spencer W. Kimball, pg.
 157, emphasis added).

-President Kimball knew the devasting anguish that can exist in the minds of those who commit suicide, often driving them to choices they would have never considered making.
+President Kimball knew the devasting anguish that can exist in the minds of those who die by suicide, often driving them to choices they would have never considered making.
 In his book The Miracle of Forgiveness, President Kimball shared a personal account of such an instance.

 "A minister acquaintance of mine, whom I knew rather well, was found by his wife hanging in the attic from the rafters.
 His thoughts had taken his life.
 He had become morose and despondent for two or more years.
 Certainly he had not come to suicide in a moment, for he had been a happy, pleasant person as I had known him.
 It must have been a long decline, ever steeper, controllable by him at first and perhaps out of hand as he neared the end of the trail.
 No one in his 'right mind,' and especially if he has an understanding of the gospel, will permit himself to arrive at this 'point of no return,'"(Spencer W. Kimball, "The Miracle of Forgiveness, pg.
 157).